worktheclock/replit.github.io/tutorials/34-creative-coding.md

 }
 ```

-In the code, we are setting `gl_FragColor`, which is the color for a specific pixel on the screen.
-A pixel color in GLSL is represented using a vec4 data type, which is a vector of 4 values, representing Red, Green, Blue, Alpha.
+Here we set `gl_FragColor`, which is the color for a specific pixel on the screen.
+A pixel color in GLSL is represented using a `vec4` data type, which is a vector of four values, representing red, green, blue, and alpha.
 In this shader, we vary the pixel color depending on it's co-ordinate `a_pos`, and the current frame time `u_time`.

-If you'd like to dive deeper into the world of advanced graphics and shaders, you can visit [https://learnopengl.com/Getting-started/Shaders](https://learnopengl.com/Getting-started/Shaders).
+If you'd like to dive deeper into the world of advanced graphics and shaders, you can visit Learn OpenGL's [Getting Started: Shaders](https://learnopengl.com/Getting-started/Shaders) resource.

 ## Wrap up

 That wraps up this list of the official creative coding language templates on Replit.
-Of course, Replit is flexible enough that you can import and use whatever framework or library you want in your projects, so you are not limited to the tools in this list.
+Of course, Replit is flexible enough that you can import and use whatever framework or library you want in your projects, so you are not limited to the tools we've looked at here.
 Replit is also adding more languages and templates everyday, so be sure to watch out for new additions!